 This dispatch should only be used during factory testing.
 It should not be performed during normal Module operation to guarantee that the NVM is not being used by other processes.

-Test execution time depends on the size number of unused NVM sectors and the number of test loops requested.
+Test execution time depends on the number of unused NVM sectors and the number of test loops requested.
 As a benchmark, test duration is approximately 21 seconds when there are 31 unused sectors of NVM with 1 test loop.

 Message Usage: Manufacturing and Service Depot